bugsbugsbux/jjj/understanding-j.md

 ambivalent      [:      x?([: B A)y becomes (B x?Ay)
-conjunction     `       make list of verbs (gerund) conjunction     `:      execute a gerund in a certain way dyad            ,:      combine into an array of two elements monad           %       1 divided by y monad           <:      y-1 monad           >:      y+1
+conjunction     `       make list of verbs (gerund) conjunction     `:      execute a gerund in a certain way monad           %       1 divided by y monad           <:      y-1 monad           >:      y+1